xaliq2299/Magical-popcorn-scene/README.md

 # Wood-ball-bouncer
-Computer Animation (INF585) project at L'X
+Computer Animation (INF585) project at L'X under the supervision of Professor Damien Rohmer
 - [X] Smaller balls with popcorn texture
 - [X] A more realistic table
 - [X] Cups on table